Saifullah62/patchProof-API/docs/GRAFANA.md

 Note: `sha` should be set to your deployment SHA (DEPLOY_SHA) if your metrics integration includes it.

+Scraping note: In addition to `/metrics`, the service exposes `/internal/metrics` (API-key gated) for internal counters (e.g., passwordless issuance/success).
+Configure your Prometheus job with the required header and restrict network access.

 ## KPIs

 - Success Rate (%) = rate(complete) / rate(begin) * 100